top of page

 Election rolls help put your ancestors in a specific place and time.
 You'll discover a few details to help your research:

-• initials or a name abbreviation such as Chas for Charles.
+• Initials or a name abbreviation such as Chas for Charles.

 • Occupation.